joshua-decoder/joshua-decoder.github.com/4.1/server.md

     wget -qO - http://cs.jhu.edu/~post/files/pg1023.txt | head -132 | tail -11 | nc localhost 10101

 Since no model was loaded, this will just return the text to you as sent to the server.

+The `-server-port` option can also be used when creating a [bundled configuration](bundle.html) that will be run in server mode.